steelsofliquid/opensteelos/README.md

 # OpenSteel/OS
-OpenSteel/OS is an operating system based off of the Write Your Own Operating System tutorial with a few extra things added in.
+OpenSteel/OS is an operating system based off of the Write Your Own Operating System tutorial with my own additions and whatnot.
 It's as if it was Nanami/OS on steroids, which is in turn a dumbed down WYOOS, but that's because it's built on the Nanami/OS codebase, and that is subject to change in the future.
 The displayed screenshot is of a developer build.
 ![OpenSteel/OS 0.22 Denver Block after booting up in VirtualBox.](https://github.com/steelsofliquid/opensteelos/blob/main/screenshot.png "OpenSteel/OS 0.22 Denver Block after booting up in VirtualBox.")

 To see my thoughts and whatnot on the current situation of the project, check out my log repo, https://github.com/steelsofliquid/steelsofliqud_log. *This repo also contains my thoughts and whatnot on my other projects.
-This is the pain branch.
-It includes all of the PIT driver and interrupt bugs shit that has been plaguing this project for the past month and a half

-## Project On Hold (for now)
-My life is currently very, very busy.
-I have to do a lot of school work in multiple classes, I'm trying to restore a normal sleep schedule and there's also YouTube stuff and things I *want* to do (although that can include software dev, but mainly consists of idea-planning, YouTube and gaming).
-Furthermore, the school I go to blocked GitHub and I have yet to figure out a VPN or proxy solution (preferably something FOSS), and so I can't even access GitHub right now.
-I honestly want to jab at the school now, because I do not like it, but for the sake of my own digital footprint, I'm not going to.
-I don't want this point to dominate this section, and so I should mention that I do have some interesting ideas.
-Of course the whole Serotonin project, but also I want to develop a desktop environment for Linux that is very Windows-esque (but stays true to the good ol' days of Windows 2000, XP and 7).
-I don't know.
-I'll likely upload my progress to an additional branch and merge said branch into here.

 ## *What's new in OpenSteel/OS (as of 2025-08-24)*
- - Organization of code (directories, yo)
+ - Organisation of code (directories, yo)
  - A more lenient roadmap (like below!)
  - Some of the structure of the OS' appearance
  - Changes to video memory functions